MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/error-communicating-with-the-emulator.md

 ## Resolution

-To solve this issue, make sure the Micro Focus Reflection Desktop "Application Programmer Interface" in the **Feature Selection** is installed for Power Automate for desktop.
+To solve this issue, ensure that the Reflection Desktop Application Programmer Interface in the **Feature Selection** is installed for Power Automate for desktop.
+For more information, see [How to install the Reflection Desktop Application Programmer Interface option](https://portal.microfocus.com/s/article/KM000002924).

 :::image type="content" source="media/error-communicating-with-the-emulator/micro-focus-reflection-desktop-configuration.png" alt-text="Screenshot that shows the Application Programmer Interface feature in the Micro Focus Reflection Desktop installation.":::